-In his 27th season with the New York Giants, Dr. Kutner has the longest standing tenure as a team Neuropsychologist in the NFL.
+In his 27th season with the New York Giants, Dr. Kutner continues to serve on the medical staff as the team Neuropsychologist.
 He developed many of the concussion management protocols in the league, including sideline assessment, computerized testing in sports, and most recently the current NFL protocol utilizing both traditional one-to-one assessment and computerized testing.
 He continues to run the baseline and post-injury Neuropsychological concussion program for the New York Giants.

 Dr. Kutner was directly involved in the Chronic Traumatic Encephalopathy (CTE) case in which the Will Smith movie “Concussion” is based on.
 He was one of five world experts selected by the prestigious journal Neurosurgery to review and determine whether Dr. Omalu’s single-case study should be published.

 Dr. Kutner recommended the study be accepted and his review was published along with the article.
 Following publication, a select group of NFL doctors contacted the editor requesting the journal retract the article and state that there was no evidence that repetitive head injury causes permanent brain injury.
 Dr. Kutner was selected by the editor to respond and stated in a published response that the article should not be retracted and that he stood by his initial published review for this seminal research.